elixir-europe/cloud/pages/_events/2019-06-17-Lisbon-ELIXIR-All-Hands.md

 ## {{ page.title }}

-The ELIXIR Cloud and AAI project will be holing a Distributed Workflows on 17 June 2019 as part of ELIXIR All Hands 2019.
+The ELIXIR Cloud and AAI project will be holding a Distributed Workflows on 17 June 2019 as part of ELIXIR All Hands 2019.

 <!--more-->